How to Tell If Your Dog is Healthy

 These tests can help veterinarians determine the cause of symptoms and prescribe the appropriate treatment.
 For example, if a dog is vomiting, a CBC could reveal that the dog has an infection or liver disease.
 A urinalysis might show that the dog has kidney disease.

-Lab tests can be expensive, but they are often necessary to diagnose and treat diseases in dogs.
+Lab tests can be expensive but often necessary to diagnose and treat dog diseases.
 A veterinarian can administer many tests on-site, including:

 Blood Test